 Receiving Reiki yesterday was a reminder that I, too, deserve to be healed.

 I’m realizing that part of what I am learning in Belize is how to take in and be changed by what is around me.
-That learning and understanding is essential to my experience – being open to what is here and responding to it.
+That learning and understanding are essential to my experience – being open to what is here and responding to it.
 And as much as that involves outwardly engaging and offering what I have to give, it also means being vulnerable and receiving all that this place has to offer, teach, and share with me.